Sorelle is one of the baby gear industry’s survival stories. In business since 1977, the company has constantly changed and morphed over time.

 Sorelle divides its brand into three parts: high-end (Lusso), mid-price (Sorelle) and entry-level (SB2).

 Sorelle is the brand you’ll see in chain stores—it is similar to Lusso in quality, but scaled down a bit.
-Cribs run from as little as $300 to $600 and more.
+Cribs run from as little as $250 to $600.
 Big in the line are combination crib and changer designs (we think these are a safety hazard, as toddlers can escape the crib via the attached dresser) as well as 4-in-1 options.
 An example is the Yorkshire Lifetime Crib, which converts to a toddler, then a full size crib for $260.

 SB2 is Sorelle’s entry-price point brand sold online.
 Cribs run $150 to $400; dressers are ready-to-assemble.
 Under the SB2 brand, Sorelle offers entire five-piece nursery sets at stores like Burlington’s Baby Depot for $400 to $500—crib, four-drawer dresser, hamper, changing table and toddler conversion rail.
 SB2 also offers a couple low profile cribs for shorter parents.

-Style-wise, Sorelle is middle-of-the-road traditional furniture; yes there are one or two modern groupings with two-tone finishes, but that is the exception to the rule.
+Style-wise, Sorelle is middle-of-the-road traditional furniture; yes occasionally take a stab at modern styling, but that is the exception to the rule.